 The Company has offered for the benefit of certain key members of management and directors a share option plan.
 In accordance with the terms of the plan the Company may grant stock options on the common shares at the discretion of the Board of Directors.
-60,000 shares are available for issuance under the share option plan as of November 30, 2021 (2020 - 100,000).
+60,000 stock options are available for issuance under the share option plan as at November 30, 2022 (2021 - 60,000).

-The following table presents the options granted as at November 30, 2021:
+The following table presents the options granted as at November 30, 2022: